 - (by week 3) Install Java 8 and Eclipse on your computer

-The zyBook E-Text for this class costs $67 and will remain available for your use through 1/4/2018.
-In addition to providing you with readings and interactive demos, the participation portion of your grade in this class relies on your completion of the participation activities found throughout the assigned readings.
+The zyBook E-Text for this class costs $77 and will remain available for your use through June 1st, 2019.
+In addition to providing you with readings and interactive demos, the participation portion of your grade in this class relies on your completion of the participation and challenge activities found throughout the assigned readings.
+Additionally your weekly programs are turned in using this tool.
 To obtain access to this zyBook:

-- Sign up at zyBooks.com using your netid based @wisc.edu email address (this email must match the one in Learn@UW for grade recording).
+- Sign up at learn.zyBooks.com using your netid based @wisc.edu email address (this email must match the one in Learn@UW for grade recording).

 - Click Subscribe.